 The Treaty of Waitangi, signed between Māori chiefs and the Crown in 1840, obliged the Crown to protect te reo Māori.
 It was claimed that the Crown had failed to do this and was therefore in breach of the Treaty.
 The claimants asked that the Crown officially recognise te reo Māori, particularly in the areas of broadcasting, education, health and the public service.

 During the tribunal hearings in 1985 many Māori spoke of the demise of the language.
 Some recalled punishments they received for speaking te reo at school.
 Others argued that a culture could scarcely survive, let alone flourish, without its language.
-Kohanga reo had grown rapidly in number in three years, and even though there were more than 400 in 1985, youngsters soon lost their fluency when they entered English-only primary schools.
+Kōhanga reo had grown rapidly in number in three years – there were now more than 400 – but youngsters soon lost their fluency when they entered English-only primary schools.

-The tribunal noted that 'no Māori may use his language in the Courts of New Zealand if he can speak English'.
+The tribunal noted that ‘no Māori may use his language in the Courts of New Zealand if he can speak English’.
 This was the result of a 1979 case involving Te Ringa (Dun) Mihaka.
 When the District Court refused to let him address the court in te reo Māori, he appealed to the High Court and then the Court of Appeal.
 Acting for himself, Mihaka relied on the Treaty of Waitangi for his case.
-The Court of Appeal agreed that 'the use of the Māori language in New Zealand is a matter of public importance'; the Treaty had no legal bearing on the matter.
-The court based its decision on the English common law that applied in New Zealand after 1840.
+While the Court of Appeal agreed that ‘the use of the Māori language in New Zealand is a matter of public importance’, it ruled that the Treaty had no legal bearing on the matter.
+The court based its decision on the English common law that applied in New Zealand from 1840.

-The statute governing the use of English in the courts was ancient, dating back to 1362.
-Māori claimants noted that it was 'ironical that over six centuries later the same statute should be invoked to protect the language of government (English) against the indigenous language of New Zealand (Māori)'.
+The statute governing the use of English in the courts dated back to 1362.
+Māori claimants noted that it was ‘ironical that over six centuries later the same statute should be invoked to protect the language of government (English) against the indigenous language of New Zealand (Māori)’.

-Secretary of Justice Stanley James Callaghan acknowledged that denying Māori the right to use te reo Māori in the courts 'may give rise to such a deep-seated sense of injustice as to prejudice the standing of the courts in some Māori eyes'.
-The legal situation was, he concluded, 'at odds with our bicultural foundation at Waitangi in 1840'.
+The Secretary for Justice, Stanley Callaghan, acknowledged that denying Māori the right to use te reo Māori in the courts ‘may give rise to such a deep-seated sense of injustice as to prejudice the standing of the courts in some Māori eyes’.
+The legal situation was, he concluded, ‘at odds with our bicultural foundation at Waitangi in 1840’.

-The tribunal noted that 'no fair-minded New Zealander would deny them what they ask for', but it also examined various arguments against the claim: that official recognition was an empty gesture, that te reo could not adapt to the modern world, that it was not an international language, and that minority languages should not be imposed on the majority.
+While noting that ‘no fair-minded New Zealander would deny them what they ask for’, the tribunal also considered various arguments against the claim: that official recognition was an empty gesture; that te reo could not adapt to the modern world; that it was not an international language; and that minority languages should not be imposed on the majority.

 The tribunal saw te reo Māori as an adaptable language that included new words.
 The tribunal pointed out that with official recognition minority languages had survived and flourished elsewhere.
 Official recognition of both languages and cultures would encourage respect for their differences.